 File browsers are a dime a dozen on Android.
 Ever since the dawn of the platform, they have been a staple necessity, mostly for power and root users.
 Despite some manufacturers, like Samsung, shipping their devices with a barebones file manager, third-party clients have always offered more features, sometimes even earning more than 50 million downloads along the way to become some of the most popular apps on the Play Store.

 When looking to recommend the best file browser, I could easily pick two or three incredibly powerful ones and forget twenty others that are just as excellent.
+If it cuts and it pastes, if it compresses and renames, if it accesses Dropbox and Google Drive, then it's enough for most Android users.
+That's why I decided to focus my selection on powerful file browsers with a little added something that makes them special.
 Read More

 The changes that Google made to the way that Android uses external storage (read: MicroSD cards) in KitKat have been contentious to say the least.
 A few of the more widely-used file explorer apps have utilized a loophole in the Media Scanner service to restore at least some of the more widely-used functions for accessing and modifying files, and now the popular Solid Explorer has done the same.